Women (Foreigner song): Reception

 Press-Enterprise critic Kim McNally used a similar verse to illustrate that the song's words have force, and was relieved that, unlike most other songs on Head Games, the lyrics to "Women" are not simply "you-me-ooh-baby-you."
 She said that the music sounds like the Cars.
 PopMatters critic Evan Sawdey said that "'Women' had a strut that was absent from past two Foreigner [albums]."
 But News-Journal critic Ralph Kisiel said that the music "sounds like your baby brother took the needle of your stereo and scraped it across the record."

-Responding to criticism of the song's lyrics, lead singer Lou Gramm said that the song uses female stereotypes in a way that "couldn't be more tongue-in-cheek."